 Osteomyelitis in the diabetic foot is one of the more challenging diagnostic and treatment problems encountered by the podiatric physician and surgeon.
 Differentiation of the disease process from diabetic osteoarthropathy can be particularly difficult.
-An appreciation of the pathogenesis of the disease of diabetes and osteomyelitis is critical in aiding the diagnosis and in the development of an appropriate treatment plan.
+An appreciation of the pathogenesis of diabetes and osteomyelitis is critical in aiding diagnosis and in the development of an appropriate treatment plan.